Depression

 • Environmental influences such as peer pressure, bullying, or abuse [3]

-If any or all of these components are in place, the teen would be at increased risk of developing a major depressive disorder, mood disorder or exhibiting depression symptoms.
+If any or all of these components are in place, the teen would be at increased risk of developing a major depressive disorder or mood disorder, or of exhibiting depression symptoms.

 The Different Types of Depression

-There is also Persistent Depressive Disorder (PDD) which is characterized by chronic daily depression as well as Atypical Depression, where the symptoms are not characterized by the usual symptoms.
+There is also Persistent Depressive Disorder (PDD), which is characterized by chronic daily depression, as well as atypical depression, which is not characterized by the usual symptoms.

-Identifying The Warning Signs and Symptoms of Depression In Your Teen
+Identifying the Warning Signs of Depression in Your Teen

-While each patient’s experience will be unique to their individual circumstances, there are several common hallmark symptoms that can help you or your teen identify the presence of depression.
+Recognizing depression in teenagers can be challenging, as it often looks different than it does in adults.
+Being aware of the warning signs is crucial for early intervention.
+While each teen’s experience will be unique to their circumstances, there are several common hallmark symptoms that can help you or your teen identify the presence of depression:

 • Oversleeping or sleeping at odd times